kahkengwong/CEP-IP_Framework/README.md

 ## 🔬 Adapting CEP-IP for Your Research
 This framework is designed to be generalizable beyond prostate cancer.
 Consider forking if you want to:

-- **Apply to different cancer types**: Adapt for breast, lung, colorectal, or other cancers
+- **Apply to different cancer types** - Adapt for breast, lung, colorectal, or other cancers
-- **Explore different gene pairs**: Replace TRPM4-Ribo with your genes of interest
+- **Explore different gene pairs** - Replace _TRPM4_-Ribo with your genes of interest
-- **Integrate with your pipeline**: Use CEP-IP as a module in larger workflows
+- **Integrate with your pipeline** - Use CEP-IP as a module in larger workflows
-- **Benchmark against other methods**: Compare with your current cell classification approaches
+- **Benchmark against other methods** - Compare with your current cell classification approaches
-- **Educational purposes**: Learn GAM-REML-TPRS methodology with working code
+- **Educational purposes** - Learn GAM, PRSS, and REML methodologies with working code

 **[Fork this repository](https://github.com/kahkengwong/CEP-IP_Framework/fork)** to start customizing for your needs.
-No permission needed!

 ---